Public Information

 MURP graduates are very well placed upon graduation as evidenced by the high employment rate.

-A complete breakdown of the Graduate Student Tuition and Fees can be downloaded here or viewed on the University’s Regular Tuition Schedule webpage.
+A complete breakdown of the Graduate Student Tuition and Fees can be viewed on the University’s Regular Tuition Schedule webpage.

 Tuition & Fees (per Full Time Academic Year)